facebook tracking

 In this example, the homeowner would have received a $9000 ACV check (the total ACV amount – the deductible) and a depreciation check for $5000.
 To restore this roof to pre-storm conditions, this homeowner is out-of-pocket $1000.

 Occasionally, property owners have an ACV policy only.
-Sometimes, this is in an attempt to save money but sometimes comes from needing a clearer understanding of what an ACV policy means.
+Sometimes, this is in an attempt to save money, but sometimes it comes from needing a clearer understanding of what an ACV policy means.

 The same homeowner suffered roof damage during a hail storm, but they have an ACV policy this time.
 They have a $1000 deductible.
-Their roof had standard architectural shingles with an average lifespan of 30 years.
+They have a standard architectural shingle roof with an average lifespan of 30 years.
 However, they were ten years old.
 Upon inspection, the roof needs to be replaced, and the cost to replace the roof will be $15,000.

 This is where things start to change.
 It still leaves $5000 of the replacement cost value or RCV.
 However, because this homeowner has an ACV policy only, They will not receive any additional insurance payments.